qlang-libs/gspec/README.md

 ## gspec

-Inspired by [RSpec](https://github.com/rspec) written in [qlang](github.com/qlang-libs/qlang) for golang BDD/TDD.
+Inspired by [RSpec](https://github.com/rspec) written in [qlang](https://github.com/qlang-libs/qlang) for golang BDD/TDD.

-It's still on the progress of API design, feel free to open issues of suggestions.
+It's still on the progress of API design, feel free to open issues for suggestions.

 ### Install
 ```shell